openmina/openmina/docs/p2p_service.md

 }
 ```

-Summing up: we receive from the *state machine* a `P2pRpcRequest` variant, based on the variant the *Libp2pService* builds a `Query<T>` message that gets binprot serialized and delivered the correct peer/stream over the libp2p transport.
+Summing up: we receive from the *state machine* a `P2pRpcRequest` variant, based on the variant the *Libp2pService* builds a `Query<T>` message that gets binprot serialized and delivers the correct peer/stream over the libp2p transport.

 | Request variant | `Query<T>` |
 |-----------------|---|